matthiasF7/WMC_projekt_MFKK/project-description.md

 # **Website Project Description**

-## **Minigames**
+## **SpaceX**

 ## **2. Project Idea**

-Website with a few minigames to play and have fun.
+Website with information about SpaceX and the history of it.

 ---

 ## **3. Target Audience**

-The Website is for kids or teenagers that want to have fun, are bored and like to play games.
+The Website is for people who want to learn more about SpaceX and their work.

 ---

 ## **4. Structure of the Website**

-It will have a main page from where you can go to 4 or 5  minigames.
+It will have a mainpage from where you can go to other websites with the history, ongoing projects and more.

 ---

 ## **5. Design and Layout**

-We will use the color blue and its variations with black and white.
+We will use the main colors of SpaceX(black, white, gray).
-It will be a line at the top.
+There will be sections with text and pictures.
-The footer will be the same on all pages it will be 2025 and our names.
+There will also be a footer that's the same on all pages.

 ---

-## **6.Game ideas**
-TicTacToe, Hangman, Numberguesser, Connect Four ...

----

-## **7. Milestones**
+## **6. Milestones**

-* Plan the main steps for your project.
-  *Example:*

-  * **Week 1:** Planning and creating the structure
+  * **Week 1:** Planning and creating the structure and researching about SpaceX
-  * **Week 2:** Building HTML pages and programming games
+  * **Week 2:** Building HTML pages and doing more research.
-  * **Week 3:** Styling with CSS and programming more games
+  * **Week 3:** Styling with CSS
   * **Week 4:** Testing and final presentation

 ---